electriccitizen/docksalblt/docs/README.md

 ## Submit a Github pull request

-Each time you push your feature branch, it triggers a Circle CI build to run tests against the development server.
-You can continue to push to your branch until your work is complete and your site is passing its automated tests.
-Once your feature branch looks good and is passing its Circle CI tests, submit a Github pull request against your branch.
+Once your feature branch looks good, submit a Github pull request against your branch into master branch.
 A project maintainer will review the changes and merge into master.

 *Note: Advanced or otherwise approved users can submit and merge their own PRs, and/or merge and push a feature branch directly into master without a formal pull request.
 Ask if you have questions, and err on the side of caution.*